-- 1. In Alberta the licensee must use the Assessment Matrix for Classifying Incidents to classify an incident. - In Alberta the licensee must contact the Alberta Energy Regulator (AER) after it has communicated and activated internal response resources to confirm the level of emergency and convey the specifics of the incident. - 3.
-After contacting the Alberta Energy Regulator (AER), the licensee in Alberta, must notify the local authority, the RCMP/police and the local health authority if the hazardous release goes off site and has the potential to impact the public or if the licensee has contacted members of the public or the media. - 4.
-Once the situation improves, the licensee must make the decision to downgrade or stand down an emergency in consultation with the government regulator.
+- In Alberta, the duty holder must use the Assessment Matrix for Classifying Incidents to classify an incident. - In Alberta, the duty holder must contact the Alberta Energy Regulator (AER) after it has communicated and activated internal response resources to confirm the level of emergency and convey the specifics of the incident. - After contacting the Alberta Energy Regulator (AER), the duty holder in Alberta, must notify the local authority, the RCMP/police and the local health authority if the hazardous release goes off lease and has the potential to impact the public or if the duty holder has contacted members of the public or the media. - Once the situation improves, the duty holder must make the decision to downgrade or stand down an emergency in consultation with the government regulator.